 Begin your letter with specifics about the position, as well as work logistics.
-This should include the formal title of the position, the anticipated start date, full- or part-time status, the office location, their manager/supervisor, and a brief description of the role and its responsibilities.
+This might include the formal title of the position, anticipated start date, employment classification (full- or part-time), office location, manager/supervisor and a brief description of the role and its responsibilities.
 This gives the candidate an idea of what to expect and helps clarify any details that may have been misunderstood or overlooked during the interview process.

-If the job offer is contingent upon the candidate completing certain documents or performing certain tasks, mention this in the letter.
-These contingencies might include a background check, drug test, I-9 form, signed confidentiality agreement, reference checks, or proof of employment eligibility.
+If the job offer is contingent upon the candidate completing certain documents or performing certain tasks, mention this in the offer letter.
+These contingencies might include a background check, drug test, I-9 form, signed confidentiality agreement or reference checks.

-Use the offer letter to clearly explain the compensation package.
-Include specific details about how much the candidate will be making on an annual or hourly basis, how often they will get paid, and the available payment methods.
-You can also touch on equity, bonuses, commision structures, etc. if applicable to the role.
+Clearly explain the compensation package you’re offering.
+Include specific details about how much the candidate will be making on an annual or hourly basis, how often they will get paid and available payment methods.
+You can also touch on equity, bonuses, commission structures, etc. — if applicable to the role.

-To prevent creating contractual obligations, include an at-will statement.
+Include an at-will statement.
 Every state (except Montana) is an at-will state, meaning that both the company and its employees can terminate employment at any time for any reason.
-For help determining what language you should use when describing an employee’s at-will status, it’s best to seek legal guidance to avoid any unintended consequences.
+For help determining what language you should use when describing an employee’s at-will status, consult a legal professional.

-To encourage a candidate to accept the job offer, summarize the key benefits your company offers.
+To encourage a candidate to accept your job offer, briefly summarize the key benefits your company offers.
 Avoid including too many details, since this is better suited for an orientation package or employee handbook.
 In the offer letter, you might briefly mention attractive benefits, such as: